vdloo/booksbooksbooks/README.md

-Simple epub indexer
+Simple ebook indexer
 ===================

 Expect nothing fancy here, just an exercise for me to get a feel for the Django REST framework.

 - No tests.
 No proper logging.
 No nice exception handling.
 Spaghetti and duct tape all around.
-- Scans a given path for epub files and registers them in a database.
+- Scans a given path for epub and pdf files and registers them in a database.
 - Browse the database for books at ```http://localhost:8001```
 - Retrieve on the book object detail page returns the book as a download ```http://localhost:8001/api/book/1/```
 - Download link button on book object pages ```http://localhost:8001/admin/REST_API/book/1/change/```